luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

-A skeleton takes care of various responsibilities of a mesh data structure.
+A `Skeleton` fulfills several responsibilities of a mesh data structure.
-It is a container for all $n$-simplicies.
+Primarily, it serves as a container for all $n$-simplices of a specific
-It allows for the iteration of all these mesh entities.
+dimension $n$.
+It allows for iteration over all these mesh entities:
 ```rust
 impl Skeleton {
   pub fn iter(&self) -> indexmap::set::Iter<'_, Simplex> {